-- control testing under a task (job step) and editing of the resulting test output. - can be specified only in the first TEST OPEN statement executed under a task; are ignored when specified in other TEST OPEN statements. - are specified by four operands, as follows:
+- control testing under a task and editing of the resulting test output. - can be specified only in the first TEST OPEN statement executed under a task; are ignored when specified in other TEST OPEN statements. - are specified by five operands, one of which (the DDN operand) is sometimes required in systems with MVT.

-- 1. appears in the heading of each page printed by the TESTRAN editor. - 2. identifies test information produced under the task.
+- appears in the heading of each page printed by the TESTRAN editor. - identifies test information produced under the task.

-LINK | LOAD
+LINK LOAD

-- 1. specifies which system macro-instruction the TES-TRAN interpreter should use to load its nonresident modules. - 2. reduces (LINK) or increases (LOAD) both the storage requirements and the operating speed of the interpreter.
+- specifies which system macro-instruction the TES-TRAN interpreter should use to load its nonresident modules. - reduces (LINK) or increases (LOAD) both the storage requirements and the operating speed of the interpreter.